eloqdata/eloq-website/website/blog/2024-09-01-benchmark-transaction/index.md

 2. **MULTI / EXEC**: This mode ensures that a group of commands is executed as a single atomic operation, meaning either all commands are executed or none are.
 Please [note](/eloqkv/known-limit) that the Redis `MULTI/EXEC` command without `WATCH` normally does not fail because Redis execute this commands in a single thread on a single server, whereas **EloqKV** can roll back and fail a transaction due to concurrent transaction conflicts.

-Redis does not support `MultiExec` in cluster mode if keys in a single batch do not fall on to the same shard.
+Redis does not support `Multi Exec` in cluster mode if keys in a single batch do not fall on to the same shard.
 To work around this, users must use `hashtags` to ensure certain keys are located on the same shard.
 This can be cumbersome and often cause load imbalance.
 For Redis, `Pipeline` support is client dependent.
 It is not a feature supported on all Redis clients. **EloqKV**, on the other hand, does not have these limitations.
 Transactions and Pipelines work on a cluster of nodes just as on a single node.
 Though **EloqKV** does support `hashtags` to colocate keys and can reduce network overhead.

 In the following experiment, **EloqKV** operates in pure memory mode, with persistent storage and WAL disabled.